Leyner-Andres-Bejarano-Palacios/first_jenkins_project/README.md

 2. this is my first time so let's install the suggested plugins

-3. I work in a multicultural enviroment so is important to keep everything in english, in this case, jenkins take language rom the google chrome language, to change the google chrome language follow this guide [guide](https://support.google.com/chrome/answer/173424).
+3. I work in a multicultural enviroment so is important to keep everything in english, in this case, jenkins language will be google chrome language, to change the google chrome language follow this guide [guide](https://support.google.com/chrome/answer/173424).

 ![Jenkins UI in english!](img/JenkinsUIinenglish.png "JenkinsUIinenglish")